Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/userGuide.md

   ![Image of Workflow mode](./images/workflowWorkflow.png)

 For all programs in 'workflow' mode, the 'Input' and 'Output' fields plus the 'Run' and 'Run all' buttons are disabled.
-The 'Input' field for Motion Correction remains enabled.
+Only the 'Input' field for Motion Correction remains enabled.

   ![Image of Motion Correction Workflow mode](./images/mcWorkflow.png)